How RFID Works

 Each barcode needs to be scanned individually to be processed into a system.
 As for RFID, you can read multiple tags at the same time.
-The RFID readers are capable of processing hundreds of tags in that same time.
+RFID readers are capable of processing hundreds of tags at the same time.

-If you already have a barcoding system in place and would like to bring RFID in phases, Printable RFID tags and labels do allow barcodes to be printed on the tags as a human-readable.
+If you already have a barcoding system in place and would like to bring RFID in phases, Printable RFID tags and labels do allow barcodes to be printed on the tags for data collection.

 For over 20 years, RFID Pros has been helping organizations, design, deploy, manage, and service RFID, data collection, wireless, mobility, and location technology throughout the United States and Canada.
 We work diligently to develop the most reliable, innovative, and future-proof technology solutions to solve our customer’s business challenges.
 Our goal is to provide the maximum value to every one of our clients by incorporating the proper hardware, software applications, professional services, and support into every solution.